Tests ####

 #'

-#' @param p numeric vector of probabilities with values in \eqn{[0,1]}{[0,1]}.
+#' @param p numeric.
+Vector of probabilities with values in \eqn{[0,1]}{[0,1]}.

-#' @param mean mean in degrees
+#' @param mean numeric.
+Mean angle in degrees

-#' @param kappa concentration parameter
+#' @param kappa numeric.
+Concentration parameter in the range (0, Inf]

-#' @param theta angular value in degrees
+#' @param theta numeric.
+Angular value in degrees

 #' @param from if `NULL` is set to \eqn{\mu-\pi}{mu-pi}.
 This is the value from